About Steiner Education

 This holistic approach to education enables pupils to develop a broader understanding of the world in which we live.
 The aim of developing imaginative, responsible and caring young people is deeply embedded in all subjects and in the way in which they are presented – aims that the Scottish Curriculum for Excellence is striving to achieve.

-The Steiner/Waldorf curriculum is noted by educationalists, doctors, policy-makers and parents for its progressive, effective and practical contribution to cultural and social life.
+The Steiner Waldorf curriculu, which emphasises creative thinking, imagination and interdisciplinary learning is noted by educationalists, doctors, policy-makers and parents for its progressive, effective and practical contribution to cultural and social life.
 Becoming a Steiner teacher is therefore a rewarding and inspiring career choice.